 In the tables above, the parameters that are not allowed in the corresponding document are described.
 We have used the JSON schema and derived variations that apply the same restrictions in these schema file.

-List of conformance schemas
+Conformance schemas

+The following schemas are used to check the conformance of the JSON objects subject to conforming to FD,TD, WD and MD (Clause 2 Test case 1).

 nbmp-conformance-function-schema.json